gowseshaik/homelab/docs/Longhorn/Can You Use Longhorn _on top of_ NFS ?.md

-## Can You Use Longhorn on top of NFS?
+## Can You Use Longhorn on top of NFS

 **🔴 No — Longhorn does not support NFS as a backend.**
 Longhorn **requires direct block storage** (local SSD/HDD attached to nodes).